Yurik72/ESPHap/README.md

 [Universal Thermostat] (https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_Thermostat)which shows on Apple Home two icons Temperathure and Humidity.
 There is universal sketch applicable for ESP32 and ESP8266 and using DHT sensor, BME28 or Dallas, as well any other hardware can be easily implemented Hovewer any sensor can be used with simple code changes...
 Those sketch as well includes advanced feathures: Web File Manager, OTA, Simple web site.
+For the [Universal Thermostat] (https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_Thermostat) it's example how to send historical data to [thingSpeak](https://thingspeak.com/)

 Build instruction the same as for sketches avove.